 It is a very easy journey by train from Paris to Visp (for the Swiss ski resorts of Saas-Fee and Zermatt).
 The journey starts with a fast run south from Paris on a TGV Lyria to Lausanne, where you change onto an InterRegio train for the onward journey to Visp.

 On Saturdays in the winter sports season, there is even one TGV Lyria train which runs direct from Paris to Visp.
 It’s not quicker, but it’s popular with skiers who don’t want the hassle of changing trains in Lausanne.
 This special ski train (branded TGV Lyria des Neiges) has a breakfast-time departure from Paris with an afternoon return run from Visp back to the French capital.
-For the 2015-2016 season, this Lyria des Neiges service will run from 19 December to 2 April.

 There are alternative routings from Paris to Visp via either Basel SBB or Geneva.
 The travel time is broadly similar to the route via Lausanne which we describe here.